Zebra Technologies Savanna with Arm Pelion Device Management is transforming the supply chain using Internet of Things technologies

-Zebra’s Savanna Enterprise Asset Intelligence Data Services Platform leverages the Arm Mbed IoT Device Platform to enable the digital supply chain and omni-channel fulfillment for Fortune 500 companies
+Zebra’s Savanna Enterprise Asset Intelligence Data Services Platform leverages Arm Pelion Device Management to enable the digital supply chain and omni-channel fulfillment for Fortune 500 companies

 Many industries are looking to leverage the IoT to improve their products and services, and supply chain logistics is no exception.
 Gartner estimates enterprises will allocate 20 percent of enterprise digital transformation costs to the supply chain and that “visibility or event management applications” are a top priority.
 In this business, it’s crucial that locating, packing and shipping inventory is done quickly and accurately, particularly in retail.

 Order fulfillment processes in retail stores and warehouses are designed to meet a single objective: shipping large orders of identical items in volume, typically on pallets or in containers to a few destinations.
 But with the advent of e-commerce, these legacy systems are stretched too thin as they try to orchestrate omni-channel fulfillment, where far greater number of smaller orders of different items in small lots or packages are shipped to individual consumers.
 To help their customers transform and digitize their supply chain, Arm partner Zebra Technologies provides solutions that include ruggedized mobile devices, barcode printers and RFID readers.
-These devices are connected via Zebra’s Savanna Data Platform, which uses the Arm Mbed IoT Device Platform for device management.
+These devices are connected via Zebra’s Savanna Data Platform, which uses Pelion Device Management.

 Efficient warehouse management is critical for optimizing the supply chain.